Jessica-Agorye/Sidehustle-capstone-project-group-39/order-summary-capstone-project/order-summary-component-main/README.md

 This challenge is completely free.
 Please share it with anyone who will find it useful for practice.

 **Have fun building!** 🚀

+# Sidehustle-capstone-project-group-39

+This is a Order summary card challenge on Frontend Mentor,the challenge is to help us improve our coding skills.

+#  Table of Content
+ 1. Overview
+ 2. Process
+ 3. Created By
+ 4. Acknowledgments

+# Overview
+This project is a summary card challenge built by html and css only.

+# The Proccess
+VS code edditor was used in the building of this project which includes the use of Semantic html code and css.
+In this project We learned How to build a layout using html tags and how to design html code using css by creating a style sheet externally and linking to the html document.
+With the aid of a few documentation like w3schoold  we were able to outline a few of  our codes correctly.

+# Created By
+ This project is created by Sidehustle SH-IT group39.

+ # Acknowledgment
+ A big thank you to every group member who put in their work to make this project succesful most especially to our TEAM LEAD.
+Last but not least to our Mentors, we say thank you for your time and your mentorship.